ttaubert/lex.js/README.md

 # lex.js
 `lex.js` is a regex-based lexical analyzer for JavaScript.
-Here's a quick example of using it to parse a simple language:
+Here's a quick example of using it to tokenize a simple language:

 ```javascript
 let tokens = {